D7ry/valhallaCombat/README.md

-# valhallaCombat
+# Valhalla Combat
   Valhalla Combat is an integrated and script-free combat overhaul designed with modern principles in mind.
 Heavily inspired by modern action games such as AC:Valhalla, God of War, and Elden Ring, Valhalla Combat will fundamentally change the feeling of Skrim's combat both in 1st and 3rd person, rendering a enjoyable and consistent experience.
 # **Features**

 ## **Weightless**